Samland-Gov/legislation-old/laws/road_laws/samland_highway_code.md

 ## 11. Pedestrians and Cyclists

-1. Pedestrians shall use designated sidewalks, footpaths, and pedestrian crossings, following traffic signals and yielding to vehicles when crossing the road.
+1. Pedestrians shall use designated pavements, footpaths, and pedestrian crossings, following traffic signals and yielding to vehicles when crossing the road.
 2. Cyclists shall use designated bike lanes or the leftmost part of the road, adhering to traffic rules and signals applicable to motor vehicles.
 3. Motor vehicle drivers shall exercise caution and give priority to pedestrians and cyclists, ensuring their safety and well-being on the roads.
 4. Road users shall exercise caution and yield to pedestrians at pedestrian crossings, and other designated areas.